-- 2. Treatment at the Pomona WRP consists of primary sedimentation, activated sludge treatment, secondary clarification, filtration, chlorination and dechlorination.
-Although the plant is configured with a backwash equalization system, it is rarely used.
-Treated wastewater discharged to the South Fork San Jose Creek is dechlorinated. - 3.
+- 2. Treatment at the Saugus WRP consists of primary sedimentation, activated sludge biological treatment with nitrification and denitrification (NDN), secondary sedimentation, inert media filtration, chloramination, and dechlorination.
+Treated wastewater discharged to the Santa Clara River is dechlorinated. - 3.
 Sodium hypochlorite is added to the nitrified filtered secondary treated effluent to form chloramines by reacting with ammonia that is either already present or added to the effluent.
-The chloramines inactivate bacteria, pathogens and viruses, and minimize the formation of total trihalomethanes (TTHMs)..
-Prior to discharge, sodium bisulfite is added to the treated effluent to remove residual chlorine. - 4.
-No facilities are provided for solids processing at the plant.
-Sewage solids separated from the wastewater are returned to the trunk sewer for conveyance to JWPCP for treatment and disposal occurs, under Order No. R4-2011-0151 (NPDES No. CA0053813.
-Attachment C is a schematic of the Pomona WRP wastewater flow. - 5.
-The biological nutrient removal system at the Pomona WRP with nitrogen de-nitrification process (NDN) complies with the ammonia Basin Plan objectives.
-The system was completed and has been in operation since September 2003.
+The chloramines inactivate bacteria, pathogens and viruses, and minimize the formation of Total Trihalomethanes (TTHMs).
+Prior to discharge, sodium bisulfite is added to the treated effluent to remove residual chlorine.

+- 4. No facilities are provided for biosolids at the Saugus WRP.
+Biosolids from the Saugus WRPs are processed and dewatered at the Valencia WRP and reused through composting, although the permittee may also dispose of biosolids in a landfill or by direct land application.
+Attachment C is a schematic of the Saugus WRP wastewater flow. - 5.
+The biological nutrient removal system at the Saugus WRP with nitrogen de-nitrification process (NDN) complies with the ammonia Basin Plan objectives.
+The system was fully completed in 2005.